MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 And who knows, maybe if you can figure out a way to solve problems the same way Dirac did, you might be able to figure this out.
 At that point, you would have a realistic shot of being nominated as a Nobel Prize laureate.

 Thank you for making it this far, and as always, keep on physicsing.

+## References

+P.A.M.
+Dirac, The Principles of Quantum Mechanics, 4th Edition, Oxford University Press (1958).
+— Original reference for Dirac’s formulation of relativistic quantum mechanics.

+W. Greiner, Relativistic Quantum Mechanics: Wave Equations, Springer (2000).
+— A standard textbook covering the Klein–Gordon and Dirac equations in detail.

+J.J.
+Sakurai & J. Napolitano, Modern Quantum Mechanics, 2nd Edition, Addison-Wesley (2011).
+— Excellent introduction to the Schrödinger equation and its limitations.

+M.E.
+Peskin & D.V.
+Schroeder, An Introduction to Quantum Field Theory, Westview Press (1995).
+— A deeper look at field theory and how the Dirac equation fits into the bigger picture.

+F. Mandl & G. Shaw, Quantum Field Theory, Wiley (2010).
+— Another standard reference for the KG and Dirac equations.

+Bjorken, J.D. & Drell, S.D., Relativistic Quantum Mechanics, McGraw–Hill (1964).
+— Classic treatment of relativistic wave equations, including the Dirac formalism.

+Note: All figures and simulations is original content created by the author unless stated otherwise in the caption.